yevster/helsing/README.md

 ## Use

 Helsing is currently in initial (alpha) development.
-In current provides a single command, `dead-classes`, which analyzes `*.class` and `*.java` files within an application and determines which, if any, are not currently referenced within the available source
+In current provides a single command, `dead-class-candidates`, which analyzes `*.class` and `*.java` files within an application and determines which, if any, are not currently referenced within the available source

 To use, get the standalone jar from the latest alpha tag, and run

 ```
-java -jar <jar name> dead-classes --directory <project directory>
+java -jar <jar name> dead-class-candidates --directory <project directory>
 ```

 on a built project (built meaning the project directory contains compiled `*.class` files).
 Additionally, the `--trace` argument may be given a full-qualified class name, which will log additional information about the structure discovered for that class (if a use of another class isn't being detected within it), an the discovered uses of that class